Formalization of Auslander--Buchsbaum--Serre criterion in Lean4: Introduction

 \subsection{Acknowledgements}

-We would like to thank Professor Liang Xiao for the preliminary review and for organizing the grouped work that made this project possible.
-We also extend our gratitude to Dr. HuanHuan Yu for producing the blueprint of the formalization project.
+We thank Professor Liang Xiao for his preliminary review and for organizing the collaborative work that made this project possible.
+We are grateful to Dr. Jiedong Jiang for his helpful suggestions in revising the first version into the second.
+We also thank Dr. Huanhuan Yu for producing the blueprint of the formalization project.
 We are also deeply grateful to all the contributors and reviewers who have been involved in the development and update process of both \Lean and \mathlib{}, whose efforts have made our work possible.
-Special thanks go to Professor Joël Riou for developing the derived category and the $\Ext$ functor, which enabled the homological methods.
+Special thanks go to Professor Jo\"el Riou for developing the derived category and the $\Ext$ functor, which enabled the homological methods.
 This work is supported in part by National Key R\&D Program of China grant 2024YFA1014000.